 Then you and the Levites and the foreigners residing among you shall rejoice in all the good things the LORD your God has given to you and your household. — Deuteronomy 26:11

-Your turn: Try this three-part formula to cultivate hakarat hatov: Recognize your blessings, express your heartfelt thanks for them, and enjoy all the good things in your life as much as you possibly can.
+Try this three-part formula to cultivate Hakarat hatov: Recognize your blessings, express your heartfelt thanks for them, and enjoy all the good things in your life as much as you can.